darashenka/ha_epex_spot/README.md

 # EPEX Spot

+## This is a tiny fork of https://github.com/mampfes/ha_epex_spot_sensor with 15 minutes price resolution fix. mampfes did not make release in time, thats why I will do it

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 This component adds electricity prices from stock exchange [EPEX Spot](https://www.epexspot.com) to Home Assistant.
 [EPEX Spot](https://www.epexspot.com) does not provide free access to the data, so this component uses different ways to retrieve the data.